TakeScoop/kubectl-exec-forward/README.md

 # kubectl-port-forward-hooks

-A kubectl plugin to execute hooks exposed by a Kubernetes resource around a port-forwarding action.
+A kubectl plugin to execute hooks exposed by a Kubernetes resource around a port-forward action.